Paramore: Appearances in films and video games

 The music video for "Decode", along with the Twilight film trailer, was shown in the North American Home Theater of PlayStation Home from December 11, 2008, to December 18, 2008.
-The video premiered in full through MTV and its subsidiaries on November 3, 2008, one day ahead of the release of the soundtrack on which the song is featured.
+The video premiered in full through MTV on November 3, 2008, one day ahead of the release of the soundtrack on which the song is featured.

 Paramore's song "Now" is featured as a song for the game Rocksmith 2014.
+In March 2024, "Misery Business" was added as a playable track to Fortnite Festival, being joined by "Ain't It Fun" and "Still Into You" in March 2025.